 Apex has realistic looking people, features, and environments and shows a bit of blood when the ammo hits an opponent.

 Fortnite specifically has zero blood and when someone dies they pixelate and fade away whereas Apex has players who are killed and left with a crate of their “weapons and gear” inside along with the name/banner.

 This doesn’t look like a casket but it certainly represents one as it falls wherever they died.
 The fighting and deaths play out more like a Call of Duty or Battlefield game than a cartoon shooter like Fortnite.

-For some this is not a big deal but others may see this as too realistic and choose to keep their students away.
-Regardless of the direction you fall as a parent, it would be good to have a conversation about Apex with your student so they and you know how everyone feels about it.
+For some, this is not a big deal but others may see this as too realistic and choose to keep their students away.
+Regardless of the direction that you fall as a parent, it would be good to have a conversation about Apex with your student so they and you know how everyone feels about it.

 WRAP IT UP

 Apex Legends has emerged as a formidable competitor to other Battle Royale style games.

 As a parent, be prepared on the front-end of this new trend.
 Just like any new piece of technology or pop culture trend, it is a good habit to have a conversation with your student.